antivenom8/aivenom/NinjaOne/README.md

 Installs the NinjaOne macOS agent.
 Can be used to deploy via third party MDM provider or locally.
 Handles both generic agent installer with token or generated URL.

 ## 6. Multilanguage Popup
 Displays a pop up with a reboot reminder and 3 minute timer to auto cancel.
-Hit's Google's unofficial tranlate API to display the text in the installed language of the OS.
+Hits Google's unofficial tranlate API to display the text in the installed language of the OS.